bheimbu/evolutionary_ecology/docs/source/first_week.rst

 .. note::
   **You will…**
     - Learn how to work safely and maintain cleanliness in a molecular lab.
-    - Learn how to properly use a microliter pipette.
+    - Learn how to properly use a pipette.
     - Understand how to handle your samples without contaminating the workspace, your samples, or yourself.
     - Learn the names and roles of key chemical substances and conditions for each step of DNA extraction.
     - Gain skills in setting up a PCR efficiently.